EMD FT: Wartime restrictions

 During World War II, locomotive production was regulated by the War Production Board.
 First priority for the diesel prime movers' manufacturing capability, as well as the materials used in the fabrication and assembly of the engines, electric generators and traction motors was for military use.
 Steam locomotives could be built with fewer precious materials, and with less conflict with military needs.
 It was also opportune for eastern railroads to stick with coal-fired steam power while petroleum distribution to the east coast was disrupted in early days of the US war effort.
 The traditional locomotive builders were prohibited from developing or building diesel road locomotives until early 1945, with the exception of a few dual-service ALCO DL-109s for the New Haven Railway.
 EMD, however, was purely a diesel builder, and therefore was allowed to build diesel freight locomotives, as consistent with fulfilling Navy needs for their 567 engines.
 The WPB assigned the FTs to the railroads it deemed most able to benefit from the new locomotives.
 Santa Fe received by far the largest allocation, given its heavy war traffic and the difficulty and expense of providing water for steam locomotives on its long desert stretches.
 Were it not for the wartime restrictions, many more FTs would have been built.
 Most railroads wanted diesels, but often had to settle for steam locomotives.

 The wartime restrictions on other manufacturers' diesel programs helped ensure EMD's dominance of the postwar diesel market, as EMD exited the wartime restrictions with a fully mature diesel engine suited for high capacity road use.
 Other locomotive manufacturers, under extreme competitive pressure from EMD's high-powered and reliable 567 engine in the early postwar era, embarked upon crash development programs that yielded unsatisfactory results.
 EMD's advantage resulted in their selling the vast majority of units in the dieselization era and a death spiral for all who tried to compete with them in the early postwar market.

 Subsequent models

 The FT was discontinued in late 1945, replaced in production by the F2, which retained the 1350 hp rating of the FT, but with upgraded electrical and control equipment.
 Additionally, the mechanically driven cooling fans, which required constant tending by the locomotive's fireman, were replaced with electrically driven fans which were automatically controlled, a system which is still in use to this day.
 The F2 was produced only in 1946, and afterward was replaced by updated models in the EMD F-unit series, such as the F3, F7, and F9.

 Original buyers

+EMD built approximately 1,096 FT locomotives: 555 A units and 541 B units.
+Twenty-three railroads purchased locomotives; all of them purchased both A and B units.
+The largest single buyer was the Atchison, Topeka and Santa Fe Railway, which purchased 155 A units and 165 B units.
+Another major buyer was the Great Northern Railway, which purchased 51 A units and 45 B units.